What to Expect on a Hot Air Balloon Ride? FAQ's

 17. How long do we actually fly?

-We strive to keep most flights between 60-90 minutes.
+We strive to keep most flights around 1 hour of flight time.
 However hot air ballooning relies on winds which can be unpredictable.
 If the pilot deems necessary due to weather or flight path issues he/she might land before this time window.